nbeaver/why-linux-is-better/README.rst

 In this document, the term "Linux" is shorthand for the entire distribution, including bootloader, kernel, shell, window manager, package manager, etc.

-The term "Windows" refers to modern versions of Microsoft Windows NT, including Windows XP, Windows Vista, Windows 7, and Windows 8.
+Similarly, the term "Windows" refers to all default components of modern versions of Microsoft Windows NT, including Windows XP, Windows Vista, Windows 7, and Windows 8.

 Many of the same arguments in favor of Linux also apply to the BSD family of operating systems